Martin Lockley: Career

-Lockley is (2014) researching fossil trackways in Colorado and western North America, China, South Korea, Spain and the UK.
+Lockley in 2014 researched fossil trackways in Colorado and western North America, China, South Korea, Spain and the UK.
 He has published results of fossil footprint research in Portugal, Germany, France, Bolivia, Japan, Thailand and East Africa.
-He has been involved in efforts to create Geoparks, Unesco World Heritage sites and other protected areas in North America, Europe and East Asia.
+He has been involved in efforts to create Geoparks, UNESCO World Heritage sites and other protected areas in North America, Europe and East Asia.

+Death

+Lockley died after a battle with cancer on 25 November 2023, at the age of 73.

 Awards and recognition

-Awards and recognition include American Association of Petroleum Geologists Distinguished Lecturer (1991–1992) and Harrison Schmitt Award (2013), Rocky Mountain Association of Geologists Distinguished Public Service and Journalism Awards, and The University of Colorado Chancellor's Lecturer Award, Researcher of the Year and Colorado Community Service Awards.
+Awards and recognition include the American Association of Petroleum Geologists Distinguished Lecturer (1991–1992) and Harrison Schmitt Award (2013), Rocky Mountain Association of Geologists Distinguished Public Service and Journalism Awards, and The University of Colorado Chancellor's Lecturer Award, Researcher of the Year and Colorado Community Service Awards.

-In 2018, the dinosaur ichnogenus Lockleypus ("Lockley's foot") was named in honour of Lockley, for his contributions to dinosaur paleoichnology.
+In 2018, the dinosaur ichnogenus Lockleypus ("Lockley's foot") was named in honour of Lockley for his contributions to dinosaur paleoichnology.